 Review the general curriculum for our Certified Life Coach (CLC) program below.
 If you have questions after reviewing our program, please contact us using the contact form at the bottom of this page.
 We will be happy to answer your questions.

-Level 1: Certified Life Coach (CLC) Foundations Course (30 Credit Hours)
+Certified Life Coach (CLC) Training Program (60 Credit Hours)

 1. The Ethics of Coaching

 Ethics are the bedrock of creating a safe environment for our client’s to open-up fully and begin to deeply self-reflect to the point where they find their deepest solutions.
 Primary in this training is learning how to identify mental health concerns that require a referral to a licensed mental health professional.

 ASPLC’s core philosophy is that as coaches, we do not have to have all the answers to our clients’ problems – rather, we have the skills to draw their best solutions for themselves out of them.
 We do this through creating a deep and reflective thinking space using transformational listening and questioning: the kind of listening that is free of interruptions, assumptions and judgments and the kind of questions that make us deeply self reflect and come up with our own best solutions.

 3. Non-Verbal Communication